2010 Carolina Panthers season: Week 1: at New York Giants

 The Panthers began their season at New Meadowlands Stadium for an NFC duel with the New York Giants.
 In the first quarter, Carolina got the stadium's very first points with kicker John Kasay nailing a 21-yard field goal.
 The Giants would answer with quarterback Eli Manning making a 26-yard touchdown pass to wide receiver Hakeem Nicks.
 In the second quarter, the Panthers slowly retook the lead with Kasay hitting on 52 and 43-yard field goals.
-The Giants responded with Manning getting a 19-yard touchdown pass to Nicks, but the Panthers replied with quarterback Matt Moore making a 19-yard TD pass to wide receiver Steve Smith.
+The Giants responded with Manning getting a 19-yard touchdown pass to Nicks, but the Panthers replied with quarterback Matt Moore making a 19-yard touchdown pass to wide receiver Steve Smith.

-In the third quarter, the Panthers fell behind when kicker Lawrence Tynes made a 32-yard field goal, which was extended further with Manning making a 5-yard TD pass to Nicks, followed in the 4th quarter by running back Ahmad Bradshaw getting a 4-yard touchdown run.
+In the third quarter, the Panthers fell behind when kicker Lawrence Tynes made a 32-yard field goal, which was extended further with Manning making a 5-yard touchdown pass to Nicks, followed in the fourth quarter by running back Ahmad Bradshaw getting a 4-yard touchdown run.
 After this point, the Panthers tried to mount a comeback when rookie defensive end Greg Hardy blocked a punt out of the back of the end zone for a safety, but the Giants' defense prevented anything else happening.

 With the loss, the Panthers began the season at 0–1.

 Week 2: vs. Tampa Bay Buccaneers

 Looking for their first win of the season, the Panthers flew home for a divisional duel against the Tampa Bay Buccaneers.
-In the first quarter, Tampa Bay struck first with Josh Freeman's 14-yard touchdown pass to RB Earnest Graham.
-The Panthers responded with Matt Moore throwing a 37-yard touchdown pass to WR Steve Smith.
-The Bucs' defense dominated, holding RBs Jonathan Stewart and DeAngelo Williams to 43 and 54 yards rushing, respectively.
+In the first quarter, Tampa Bay struck first with Josh Freeman's 14-yard touchdown pass to running back Earnest Graham.
+The Panthers responded with Matt Moore throwing a 37-yard touchdown pass to wide receiver Steve Smith.
+The Buccaneers' defense dominated, holding running backs Jonathan Stewart and DeAngelo Williams to 43 and 54 yards rushing, respectively.
 Moore completed 6 out of 16 passes with one touchdown and one interception, while being sacked four times.
-After losing a fumble, he was benched in favor of rookie Jimmy Clausen in hopes for a rally, however the Bucs defense prevented any further progress.
+After losing a fumble, he was benched in favor of rookie Jimmy Clausen in hopes for a rally, however the Buccaneers defense prevented any further progress.

 With the loss, the Panthers fell to 0–2 for the second straight season.